LeonSimonLobo/C-Programs/README.md

 3) The file is compiled and saved in a file titled 'a.exe'.
 Enter 'a'.
 4) The program will then be run.

+Each code is titled 'A#Q#' where 'A' stands for 'Assignment' and 'Q' stands for 'Question'.
+The Question numbers can be seen in the 'IoP Lab.pdf' file.
+The outputs of the programs are in png format with titles corresponding to the code names.

 ## Demo

 There is an image titled 'Demo.png' in the folder which shows the basic layout of executing the program